bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Howtos.rst

 Statistics Collection
 ---------------------

 Statistics Collection can be controlled by a number of configuration directives.
-If Statistics Collection is enabled, statistics are collected by the |bareosDir| and stored into the Catalog database.
+If Statistics Collection is enabled, statistics are collected by the |dir| and stored into the Catalog database.
 So enabling this feature will increase your database size.

-The Statistics are used by the |bareosWebui| to show the status of a running job. :index:`[TAG=Webui->Configure Statistics Collection] <pair: Webui; Configure Statistics Collection>`
+The Statistics are used by the |webui| to show the status of a running job. :index:`[TAG=Webui->Configure Statistics Collection] <single: Webui; Configure Statistics Collection>`

 Director Configuration - Director Resource Directives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~